Research Data Storage (RDS)

 Archiving options

 In addition to the charge-back option of a one-time, read-only snapshot, BMI can work with you to evaluate options such as a DVD or external hard drive achival copy.
-Contact the BMI Help Desk if you are interested.
+Contact the Research IT Support if you are interested.

 Performance

 Performance varies based on the number of connected users and their activities.
-Maximum read performance is 40MB/s , while maximum write performance is 20MB/s [2].
+Maximum read and write performance is 100MB/s [2].

 Supported access protocols